Meadowcreek High School

-Meadowcreek High School is a public high school located in Norcross, Georgia, United States, off I-85 and led by principal Kevin Wood.
+Meadowcreek High School is a public high school located in unincorporated Norcross, Georgia, United States, off I-85 and led by principal Kevin Wood.

 The school is part of the Gwinnett County Public Schools system.
 Meadowcreek High School is the most diverse secondary institution in the state of Georgia, with a student body representing over 90 different nationalities.
 Hispanics make up the majority with 65% of its students being of Hispanic/Latino descent.